 In effect, we are looking more closely at the full experience of interacting with Pepperdine—from the very first contact, on.

-The Interactive Team leads the overall strategy and direction for the University's primary public facing websites and administers Pepperdine's broadcast e-mail channels, event registration system, and mobile presence.
+The Digital Marketing Team leads the overall strategy and direction for the University's primary public-facing websites and administers Pepperdine's broadcast email channels, event registration system, and mobile presence.

-Web - Pepperdine's web ecosystem is made up of our main University and five school sites including sub-sites and departmental pages.
-We are also responsible for managing the internal Community Website and a number of other sites that are affiliated or integrated with Pepperdine.
+Pepperdine's web ecosystem consists of the main University and five school websites, including subdomains and departmental pages.
+The team is responsible for managing this dynamic ecosystem, the internal Community website, and a number of other sites that are affiliated or integrated with Pepperdine.

-Mobile - We are responsible for providing the strategic direction through a governance model for mobile applications at Pepperdine that include our Unified Mobile App and specialized apps.
-We are also committed to providing all of our websites in a mobile friendly design.
+IMC provides strategic direction through a governance model for mobile applications at Pepperdine that includes the Unified Mobile App and specialized apps.
+IMC is also committed to developing mobile-friendly versions of all Pepperdine websites.